edwindus/attentionspan/content/posts/2024/berthold-serie-m/index.md

 The Berthold**SofhaRIP** enables type-setting shops whose customers are not only accustomed to maximum quality, but also to flexible services, to support the PostScript standard — particularly widely-used in the creative graphic design field — without having to abandon the principle that high-quality copy can only be produced on high-resolution film recorders with high-quality typesetting fonts and using the respective professional know-how.

+>&copy; Images are copyright of H. Berthold A.G.
 >&reg; PostScript is a registered trademark of Adobe Systems Inc.
 >&reg; Macintosh is a registered trademark of Apple Computers Inc.